-The suggested dosage ranges for the four trace elements in neonates and pediatric patients are: ZINC:
+The suggested dosage ranges for the four trace elements in neonates and pediatric patients are:

 For full term infants and children up to 5 years of age, 100 mcg zinc/kg/day is recommended.
-For premature infants up to 3 kg in body weight, 300 mcg zinc/kg/day is suggested.
+For premature infants up to 3 kg in body weight, 300 mcg zinc/kg/day is ZINC. suggested.

 COPPER: For pediatric patients, the suggested additive dosage level is 20 mcg copper/kg/day.

 MANGANESE: For pediatric patients, a dosage of 2 to 10 mcg manganese/kg/day is suggested.

-CHROMIUM: For pediatric patients, the suggested additive dosage 0.14 to 0.20 mcg chromium/kg/day.
-Periodic monitoring of plasma levels of Zinc, Copper, Manganese and Chromium is suggested as a guideline preparation.
-Aseptic addition of MULTITRACE® - 4 NEONATAL to the TPN solution under a laminar flow hood is recommended.
-The trace elements present in the Neonatal Formula are physically compatible with the electrolytes and vitamins usually present in the amino acid/dextrose solution used for TPN.
+CHROMIUM.
+For pediatric patients, the suggested additive dosage 0.14 to 0.20 mcg chromium/kg/day.
+Periodic monitoring of plasma levels of Zinc, Copper, Manganese and Chromium is suggested as a quideline preparation.

+Aseptic addition of MULTITRACE® - 4 NEONATAL to parenteral nutrition solutions under a laminar flow hood is recommended.
+The trace elements present in the MULTITRACE® - 4 NEONATAL are physically compatible with the electrolytes and vitamins usually present in parenteral nutrition formulations.

+Do not directly mix ascorbic acid injection with copper or selenium containing parenteral products in the same syringe or vial, as this admixture may cause the formation of an insoluble precipitate.